 - Export settings:

 - Export to one file

 - Export portions separately, into individual dxf files

 - Coordinate system:

-- o Global coordinate system
+- Global coordinate system

 - User defined

-- ► Unit setting for the dxf file [mm, cm, m] - ▶ Unit of the reinforcement colour palette [cm2/m, mm2/m] - Scale of the dxf model by ratio
+- ► Unit setting for the dxf file [mm, cm, m]

+- ▶ Unit of the reinforcement color palette [cm2/m, mm2/m]

+- Scale of the dxf model by ratio

-At the Considered model portions, which portions calculated reinforcements should be exported.
+At the Considered model portions (#2) field, those portions can be selected which should be exported.

-After clicking on the EXPORT button, the SAVE dialogue will appear, where path of the dxf file has to be given.
+After clicking on the EXPORT button, the SAVE dialogue will appear, where path of the dxf file must be given.